Spring Breaks in Pitlochry, Scotland – Let’s think about the benefits

 Black Spout Waterfall and Woodland Walk

-This short, uphill woodland walk in undeniably delightful.
+This delightful woodland walk in undeniably delightful.
 It takes you past Blair Athol Distillery, through snowdrop and bluebell groves to a waterfall.

-Then, moving onward and somewhat uphill, your adventure takes you to picture-perfect Edradour.
+Then, move onward and somewhat uphill.
+Your adventure takes you to picture-perfect Edradour.
 The whisky produced at this tiny distillery enjoys worldwide acclaim.

 Savour the fairytale setting, then reverse back down the lane to the pretty hamlet of Moulin.
 Take time along this section to enjoy some truly lovely views. before descending to Pitlochry town